Academic Services: College of Education

-Graduate Advising: LaSondra Dawn, Paul Johnson, Cynthia Ward, Kevin Williams
+Pre-Admission Graduate Advising: LaSondra Dawn, Deborah Gibson, Mary Waker, Kevin Williams

-Students seeking admission information should contact Academic Services by calling 313-577-1601, via e-mail at ask email@example.com, or by attending open advising every Tuesday from 9:00 a.m. to 4:00 p.m. in room 489 Education.
+Students seeking admission information should contact Academic Services by calling 313-577-1601, via e-mail at email@example.com, or by attending Open Advising every Tuesday from 9:00 a.m. to 4:00 p.m. in room 489 Education.
 The Academic Services Office also advises in-service teachers working for professional certification and those seeking additional certificate endorsements.

 In addition to advising, the Divison of Academic Services provides the following services to students:

 - Degree and certificate audits for graduation.

 - Recommendations to the Michigan Department of Education for certification and licensure (see the Certification section below).

 - Monitoring of the university's academic probation system.